 The business transport figure includes calculated emission data for road, rail and air travel of our employees.
-Usage is converted into emission data using conversion factors from the 2014 Guidelines to Defra/DECC's GHG Conversion Factors for Company Reporting.
+Usage is into emission data converted conversion factors from the 2014 Defra/DECC's Guidelines GHG to Conversion Factors for Company Reporting.

 Fugitive Emissions include gases identified as having a high global warming potential.
 The relevant gases for Electricity North West include Sulphur Hexafluoride ('SF6') and Hydrofluorocarbons ('HFC').
 The amount of SF6 emitted is calculated using the actual kg of SF6 used when topping up or replacing distribution network apparatus with low gas or gas loss.